oz-tal/statesman_mongoid/README.md

 TODO: Restore generators and test units

-NOTE: This is an early salvage of the dropped mongoid support with a couple of fixes and some basic usage testing, use at your own risk and feel free to contribute
+NOTE: This is an early salvage of the dropped mongoid support with a refitted queries adapter, a couple of fixes and some manual testing, use at your own risk and feel free to contribute.

 ## Installation